airborne-commando/OPSEC-OSINT-Tools/markdown/examples.md

 ## Criminals: Leveraging OSINT for Malicious Activities

-### **Sony Pictures Hack (2014)** [^dojnk]
+### **Sony Pictures Hack (2014)**
-Attackers conducted extensive OSINT to gather information about Sony's network infrastructure and employees.
+Attackers conducted extensive OSINT to gather information about Sony's network infrastructure and employees[^dojnk].
 They utilized publicly available data from social media profiles and company websites to craft targeted phishing emails, leading to a significant data breach.

-### **Ashley Madison Breach (2015)**[^ftcamd]
+### **Ashley Madison Breach (2015)**
-The "Impact Team" exploited OSINT techniques to access and leak sensitive user data from the Ashley Madison website.
+The "Impact Team"[^ftcamd] exploited OSINT techniques to access and leak sensitive user data from the Ashley Madison website.
 The breach exposed personal information of millions, leading to blackmail and public shaming.

 ---